 2. Air Quality Impacts

-Climate changes can result in impacts of air quality through three pathways: outdoor air pollution, aeroallergens and indoor air pollution.
+Climate changes can impact air quality through three pathways: outdoor air pollution, aeroallergens, and indoor air pollution.

 3. Extreme Events

-Droughts in the South-west of the United States are expected to be longer, the health impacts could be reduced water quality and quantity, worsening of air quality, infectious diseases and mental health problems.
-Longer and stronger wild fires are already occurring in the American West, fire season on average is seventy to eighty days longer than it was in the seventies (Kodas, 2017).
-Wildfire smoke contains carbon monoxide, particulate matters and volatile organic compounds, which can significantly reduce air quality (Romm, 2018).
-Health risks include death, injury, inhalation related and mental illnesses.
+Droughts in the southwest the United States are expected to be longer.
+The health impacts could be reduced water quality and quantity, worsening air quality, infectious diseases, and mental health problems.
+Longer and stronger wildfires are already occurring in the American West; fire season, on average, is seventy to eighty days longer than it was in the seventies (Kodas, 2017).
+Wildfire smoke contains carbon monoxide, particulate matter, and volatile organic compounds, significantly reducing air quality (Romm, 2018).
+Health risks include death, injury, inhalation related, and mental illnesses.